The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

-Here we aim to shift the main focus from the surface of linguistic behavior (e.g. linguistic laws), and the all-or-nothing logics of absolute universals \parencite{Evans2009a}, to the principles underlying a general theory of natural communication \parencite{Ferrer2015b,Semple2021a,Ferrer2021a}.
+Here we aim to shift the main focus from the surface of linguistic behavior (e.g. linguistic laws), and the all-or-nothing logics of absolute universals, to the principles underlying a general theory of natural communication \parencite{Ferrer2015b,Semple2021a,Ferrer2021a}.
 In this setting, the principles that govern communication across species are the true universals which manifest themselves in production (potentially with exceptions), and may require specific experimental conditions to appear \parencite{Ferrer2012a,Ferrer2019a}.
 This shift of focus requires a split between principles on one hand, and their manifestations on the other, as well as a theoretical understanding of when and why the manifestations of a principle reach the surface of the observable world.
 Since Zipf's pioneering research, the law of abbreviation has been argued to be a manifestation of word length minimization \parencite{Zipf1949a,Ferrer2012d,Ferrer2019c}, currently known as the principle of compression \parencite{Ferrer2012d,Semple2021a}.
 In its simplest form, the principle of compression can be formulated as the minimization of the average length of tokens from a repertoire of $n$ types, that is defined as

 where $p_i$ and $l_i$ are, respectively, the probability and the length of the $i$-th type.
 In practical applications, $L$ is calculated replacing $p_i$ by the relative frequency of a type, that is

 where $f_i$ is the absolute frequency of a type and $T$ is the total number of tokens, i.e.